zhyj3038/SpeedUpCNN-Pytorch-master/README.md

 ***

-3. The results of the model with DDP
+3.The results of the model with DDP

 Run Training Code:   `python DDP/train_XXX.py or train.py`